Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 Landlord Entry

-Under Texas law, you as the landlord, must provide your tenant with proper notice before entering their rented units.
+You must provide your resident with proper notice before entering their rented units.
 That said, the specific notice period isn’t specified under the statewide laws.
-Ideally, landlords should provide their tenant with at least 24 hours notice before entering the unit.
+Ideally, landlords should provide their resident with at least 24 hours' notice before entering the unit.
 If the landlord fails to do this, it can become a legal dispute.

-Some of the common reasons for landlord entry in Texas include:
+Some of the common reasons for landlord entry include:

 • Removing unauthorized window coverings.